sergeypolkovnikov/mask_utils/README.md

 const auto second_bit_set = (mask >> 1) & 1;
 ```

-will be transformed on the next
+might be transformed into the next one

 ```
 const auto mask = get_flags();